artisan-build/flux-themes/README.md

 `php artisan flux-theme:set {color?}`

 Run this command to set the color scheme for your site.
-This will handle the entire FluxUI setup in both the `app.css` and `tailwind.config.js` file.
+This will handle the entire FluxUI setup in the `app.css` file.
 If you don't pass a color, you'll be prompted to choose your color.

 One thing to note is that an additional entry is added to the `content` block of the `tailwind.config.css` file that adds a wildcard path to all of our packages.
 We do this for our own purposes.
 You can safely leave this line in place